 For over 30 years, KDC has been at the forefront of the renewable energy and telecom sectors.
-To date we have financed, owned and operated over $3.5 billion in infrastructure across the nation, partnering with numerous Fortune 100 companies along the way.
+To date KDC have financed, owned and operated over $3.5 billion in infrastructure across the nation, partnering with numerous Fortune 100 companies along the way.

 KDC Ag was created as a newly formed division of KDC to further our company’s support of sustainable and environmentally progressive technologies.